rohithmp2000/rohithmp2000/README.md

 Hi , I am Rohith and I live in Calicut, Kerala.
 I'm 23 years old.
 I am a Python-Django and .Net Web developer and Web Designer.
 I have 3-years bachelor's degree in Computer Science.
 Python was my main domain with Django framework, but now i changed to .Net to increase my knowledge in languages.
-And i am now working as a .Net Developer in a reputed Company in Calicut.
+And i am now working as a .Net Developer in a reputed Company in Calicut, Kerala, India.

 | No   | Languages  |
 |-----:|------------|